rackerlabs/support-how-to/content/getting-started/getting-started-with-public-cloud.md

 product_url: getting-started
 ---

-This article guides you through creating, managing, building, and growing your Rackspace public cloud account.
-This guide is designed remove the complexity of getting started on your first public cloud projects.
+This article guides you through creating, managing, building, and growing your Rackspace Public Cloud account.
+This guide is designed remove the complexity of getting started on your first Public Cloud projects.
 We recommend completing tasks in the following order:

 1. [Create an account](#create)
 2. [Manage and secure an account](#manage)